jadu101/CVE/phpgurukul_boat_booking_system_session_fixation.md

 # Session Fixation vulnerability from phpgurukul Boat Booking System 1.0
 ## CVE-2024-10158

+> A vulnerability classified as problematic has been found in PHPGurukul Boat Booking System 1.0.
+Affected is the function session_start.
+The manipulation with an unknown input leads to a session fixiation vulnerability.
+CWE is classifying the issue as CWE-384.
+Authenticating a user, or otherwise establishing a new user session, without invalidating any existing session identifier gives an attacker the opportunity to steal authenticated sessions.
+This is going to have an impact on integrity.

 **Affected Project**: Boat Booking System 1.0

 **Official Website**: https://phpgurukul.com/boat-booking-system-using-php-and-mysql/